federicoviceconti/RetroPermissionManager/README.md

 Permission manager are composed by two methods.

 ###### requestPermission(config: ConfigParameter, onSuccessListener: OnSuccessListener, onFailureListener: OnFailureListener, onNeverAskAgainListener: OnNeverAskAgainListener, allPermissionRecap: AllPermissionRecap?) ######
 The first is requestPermission.
-This one require several parameters:
+This one require several parameters(params marked with '*' are required to be not null):
-- config: where we have to specify the list of permissions and the current activity
+- *config: where we have to specify the list of permissions and the current activity
-- onSuccessListener: called when permission is grant
+- *onSuccessListener: called when permission is grant
-- onFailureListener: called when permission is
+- *onFailureListener: called when permission is
-- onNeverAskAgainListener: called when we check never ask
+- *onNeverAskAgainListener: called when we check never ask
 - allPermissionRecap: called at the end and this one is not null

 **Code example**

 *Kotlin:*
 ```
 val config = PermissionManager.ConfigParameter(